Razor and blades model

-The razor and blades business model is a business model in which one item is sold at a low price (or given away for free) in order to increase sales of a complementary good, such as consumable supplies.
-It is different from loss leader marketing and free sample marketing, which do not depend on complementary products or services.
+The razor and blades business model is a business model in which one item is sold at a low price (or given away) in order to increase sales of a complementary good, such as consumable supplies.
+It is different from loss leader marketing and product sample marketing, which do not depend on complementary products or services.
 Common examples of the razor and blades model include inkjet printers whose ink cartridges are significantly marked up in price, coffee machines that use single-use coffee pods, electric toothbrushes, and video game consoles which require additional purchases to obtain accessories and software not included in the original package.

 Although the concept and the catchphrase "Give 'em the razor; sell 'em the blades" are widely credited to King Camp Gillette, the inventor of the safety razor, Gillette did not in fact follow this model.

 Development

 The legend about Gillette is that he realized that a disposable razor blade would not only be convenient, but also generate a continuous revenue stream.
-To foster that stream, he sold razors at an artificially low price to create the market for the blades.
-But Gillette razors were expensive when they were first introduced and the price only went down after his patents expired in the 1920s: it was his competitors who invented the razors-and-blades model.
+To foster that stream, he sold razors at an artificially low price to create a market for the blades.
+However, Gillette razors were expensive when they were first introduced, and the price only went down after his patents expired in the 1920s: it was his competitors who invented the razors-and-blades model.